 Students who do not meet all degree requirements at the time of commencement may petition the Registrar to "March Only."
 Petition to March Only forms must be submitted to the Registrar by the published deadline.
 To qualify to march at commencement, bachelor's and associate's degree-seeking students must have a minimum GPA of 2.0 and must have only two courses and up to a maximum of 6 credits left to complete their degree requirements.
-Certificate-seeking students must have a minimum GPA of 2.0 and must be within one course requirement of completion.
+Certificate-seeking students must have a minimum GPA of 2.0 and must have a minimum GPA of 2.0 and certificate-seeking students must have a minimum GPA of 2.0 and must be within one course requirement of completion.
 In addition, both degree- and certificate-seeking students must complete their program requirements for the August degree conferral and must show proof of registration for the summer term(s).
-Upon receipt and review of the Petition to March Only forms, the Registrar will approve or deny the petition and will inform students accordingly.